nondescryptid/opendoc-state-court-judgments/2019_SGMC_13/report.md

 13     The incidents came to light when Moe Moe Than sought help from her Myanmar agent, one Zalian Thuam on the day she returned to Yangon on 12 November 2012.
 Zalian alerted the local maid agency Nation Employment about Moe Moe Than’s situation and followed up with an email attaching Moe Moe Than’s photographs.
 The matter was referred to the authorities and the Ministry of Manpower (“MOM”) subsequently arranged for Moe Moe Than to return to Singapore on 11 December 2012.

-14     A first information report was then made on 12 December 2012 by an MOM officer Gerkiel Tay to inform that a maid had been severely abused by her employer.[\[note: 2\]](#Ftn_2)
+14     A first information report was then made on 12 December 2012 by an MOM officer Gerkiel Tay to inform that a maid had been severely abused by her employer.[^2]

-15     Moe Moe Than was examined at Khoo Teck Puat hospital on 12 December 2012 and was assessed to have the following injuries: (a) Multiple longitudinal healed scars over the left forearm, right wrist, right posterior part of hip and (b) a 2cm healed laceration over the occiput.[\[note: 3\]](#Ftn_3)
+15     Moe Moe Than was examined at Khoo Teck Puat hospital on 12 December 2012 and was assessed to have the following injuries: (a) Multiple longitudinal healed scars over the left forearm, right wrist, right posterior part of hip and (b) a 2cm healed laceration over the occiput.[^3]

 16     PW1 Moe Moe Than testified on the acts committed against her and the circumstances leading up to these incidents.
 She also gave evidence on the restrictions imposed on her by the accused persons in relation to her daily living and working conditions and how she was repatriated to Myanmar on 12 November 2012.